AttoSHINE: Generation of continuous-wave terawatt-scale attosecond X-ray pulses at SHINE: Introduction

 XFEL facilities worldwide have routinely delivered intense femtosecond pulses.
 More recently, significant progress has been made toward the generation of attosecond XFEL pulses.
-In the soft X-ray regime, a variety of techniques have been explored and experimentally demonstrated, including self-modulation in long-period wigglers \cite{soft1}, cathode shaping \cite{soft2,soft5}, chirp–dispersion scheme \cite{serkez:fel2022-tuai2}, laser heater shaping \cite{soft4}, and low-charge operation \cite{soft3}.
-In the hard X-ray regime, attosecond pulse generation has been realized using low-charge operation at LCLS \cite{hard2,hard3} and SwissFEL \cite{hard4}, achieving pulse energies in the range of a few to tens of microjoules.
+In the soft X-ray regime, a variety of techniques have been explored and experimentally demonstrated, including self-modulation in long-period wigglers \cite{soft1}, cathode shaping \cite{soft2,soft5}, chirp–dispersion scheme~\cite{serkez:fel2022-tuai2,funke2024capturing}, laser heater shaping \cite{soft4}, and low-charge operation \cite{soft3}.
+In the hard X-ray regime, attosecond pulse generation has been realized using low-charge operation at LCLS \cite{PhysRevSTAB.17.120703,hard2,hard3} and SwissFEL \cite{hard4}, achieving pulse energies in the range of a few to tens of microjoules.
 More recently, a self-chirping scheme was proposed and demonstrated at the European XFEL to generate terawatt-scale hard X-ray attosecond pulses \cite{hard}, significantly advancing their experimental usability \cite{zhu2024attosecond}.
-Unlike previous approaches, the self-chirping scheme does not require reducing the bunch charge.
-Instead, it relies on strong compression immediately before the undulator, achieved by modifying the beam transport section to introduce a large positive $R_{56}$.
-It is important to note that XFELs are currently the only sources capable of producing intense hard X-ray attosecond pulses.
+Unlike previous approaches, the self-chirping scheme requires no additional hardware (such as the wiggler used for self-modulation or cathode shaping schemes \cite{soft1,soft2}) and does not rely on ultra-low bunch charge, enabling straightforward adoption at existing XFELs that include a dogleg or arc section and thereby greatly improving the availability of attosecond XFEL pulses.
+Notably, XFELs remain the only sources currently capable of producing intense hard X-ray attosecond pulses.